-Problems Solution Note to refer When an error occurs while updating a data file, the application does not work properly on the standby server. add/modify script source Note 1: Data recovery after an error The application keeps accessing shared disk or mirror disk for a certain period of time even after it is stopped. command during stop Note 2: Application termination The same application cannot be started more than once on one server.
+Problems Solution Note to refer When an error occurs while updating a data file, the application does not work properly on the standby server.
+Modify the program, or add/modify script source to run a process to recover being updated during failover.
+Note 1: Data recovery after an error The application keeps accessing shared disk or mirror disk for a certain period of time even after it is stopped.
+Execute the sleep command during stop script execution.
+Note 2: Application termination The same application cannot be started more than once on one server.
+In multi-directional operation, reboot the application at failover and pass the shared data.
 Note 3: Location to store the data